HenriRa/tes1/README.md

 git clone https://github.com/HenriRa/tes1.git
 cd tes1
 ```
-2. Set up the database (only afer MySQL implementation!)
+2. Set up the database (will be noted afer MySQL implementation!)
+***Currently, the use of an in-memory H2 database is implemented for the sake of simplicity, and portability.***

 ### Running the Application
 1. Build the application using Maven: